apache/pdfbox-docs/content/2.0/dependencies.md

 256-bit AES encryption requires a JDK with "unlimited strength" cryptography, which requires extra files to be installed.
 For JDK 7, see [Java Cryptography Extension (JCE)](http://www.oracle.com/technetwork/java/javase/downloads/jce-7-download-432124.html).
 If these files are not installed, building PDFBox will throw an exception with the following message:

     JCE unlimited strength jurisdiction policy files are not installed

+## Dependencies for Ant builds

+The above instructions expect that you're using [Maven](http://maven.apache.org/) or another build tool like [Ivy](http://ant.apache.org/ivy/) that supports Maven dependencies.
+If you instead use tools like [Ant](http://ant.apache.org/) where you need to explicitly include all the required library jars in your application, you'll need to do something different.

+The easiest approach is to run ``mvn dependency:copy-dependencies`` inside the pdfbox directory of the latest PDFBox source release.
+This will copy all the required and optional libraries discussed above into the pdfbox/target/dependencies directory.
+You can then simply copy all the libraries you need from this directory to your application.